mheap/markdown-to-jira/README.md

   - And this is a sub-ticket
     Subtickets can have descriptions too, and they inherit the assignee and components from the parent ticket
+- This ticket will have child tickets auto-created [one,two,three]
 ```